 The Art Therapy/Expressive Arts Dual Diploma at WHEAT Institute is an intensive program spanning the course of two to three summer intensives, four long weekends mid academic year, online coursework over 16 months, practicum experience, ongoing supervision, and academic support to specialize in an area of personal interest through the preparation of a final project and a final thesis.
-You will complete all of our compulsory courses in this combined art therapy and expressive arts diploma program to receive diplomas in both Art Therapy and Expressive Arts!
+You will complete all of our compulsory courses in this combined art therapy and expressive arts diploma program to receive training in both Art Therapy and Expressive Arts!
 This is a 700+ hour program.
-Students will complete the Art Therapy practicum requirement of 700 hours and the Expressive Arts practicum requirement of 200 hours.
+Students will complete the Art Therapy practicum requirement of 700 hours (300 direct client contact hours), plus an additional 200 direct client contact hours to meet the Expressive Arts Therapy practicum requirement.
 The combined use of art and expressive modalities is becoming much more common and gives greater flexibility to adapt to the creative strengths and preferences of the client.

-Art therapy provides a sensitive, creative approach for addressing emotional and psychological difficulties with a firm basis in psychodynamic theory and developmental psychology.
+Art therapy provides a sensitive, creative approach for addressing emotional and psychological difficulties with foundations in psychodynamic theory, developmental psychology, and phenomenology.
 WHEAT Institute meets the Educational Standards of the Canadian Art Therapy Association (CATA).
 Graduates will have the necessary requirements to join CATA as professional members and to work towards registration as Registered Canadian Art Therapists (RCAT).
 CATA standards currently require that students have a minimum of a Bachelor degree to enroll in an approved art therapy program.
 Students with related Bachelor and Masters' degrees may be eligible to enroll with completion of an Equivalency Assessment.
 A Master's degree may be required by certain agencies in order to bill as a therapist.

 This program provides students a unique opportunity to become a trained art therapist in Canada, while also training in Expressive Arts.
 This solid foundation in these modalities will allow you to establish a private practice and facilitate individual and group therapy, while also preparing you to work in an agency or program requiring a specialist in the therapeutic use of the arts.
 You will be trained to work with a diverse variety of populations and have an expanded network of experienced instructors to support you in your transition to the workplace.

-A Bachelor's or Master’s degree is required in counselling, social work, fine arts, or psychology or an equivalent field with an Equivalency Assessment completed to determine equivalencies.
-Students with diverse backgrounds will be admitted for professional development training.
+A Bachelor's or Master’s degree is required in counselling, social work, fine arts, or psychology or an equivalent field with a Prior Learning Assessment and Recognition (PLAR) completed to determine equivalencies.
+Students with diverse backgrounds will be admitted upon completion and acceptance of a PLAR.
 Prerequisites include Developmental Psychology (3 credits) and Abnormal Psychology or Psychopathology (3 credits).
 This work may also be completed during the course of study.

 As part of their learning process, students will be required to have received art therapy prior to or during the program for 25 hours.
 Ongoing engagement in the arts is recommended as part of the Studio Art requirement.